sadmoonphoenix/RhythmHeavenAdvance/README.md

 * A japanese ROM of Rhythm Heaven (you have to get it yourself for legal reasons)

+* Linux and MacOS requirements: Bash, Perl, Mono or Wine

-* Linux-specific requirements: Bash, Coreutils or Busybox, Perl, Mono/Wine
+* Linux-only requirements: Coreutils or Busybox

 ## Building (Windows)
 Launch compile.bat

 ## Building (Linux)
-Launch compile.sh or, alternatively, launch compile.bat with Wine
+Launch compile.sh or, alternatively, launch compile.bat with Wine.

-You will be prompted to choose between Wine and Mono, choose whichever you like or have installed in your system
+You will be prompted to choose between Wine and Mono, choose whichever you like or have installed in your system.

+## Building (MacOS)
+Launch compile.sh and choose Mono.
+You can try and choose Wine, but it's not tested or known if it works.